This is a paid post in partnership with Bostik. I was also provided with the glue dots that I used to make these glass

 I’m loving the pretty boho mix of colours and beads but you could theme yours with a specific colour palette.
 Reds, greens and golds would look amazing for Christmas, with a battery operated tea light these would be so pretty on a Christmas tree or as part of a mantlepiece display.

-The Bostik Extra Strong Glue Dots hold the weight of these beads perfectly and because they are clear they don’t really show at all.
-If you had very long swags on a much larger jar, or very heavy glass beads you might find it helpful to add more dots along the length of the beaded thread to help with the weight or use a strong glue in addition to the glue dots.
+The Bostik Extra Strong Glue Dots hold the weight of these beads really well and because they are clear they don’t really show at all.
+If you had very long swags on a much larger jar, or very heavy glass beads you might find it helpful to add more dots along the length of the beaded thread to help with the weight or use a strong glue in addition to the glue dots. (or secure with fishing wire, see the comments below)

 I tested the lantern with the tea light lit for a good hour or so too, just to check if the warmth would affect the sticking power of the glue dots.
 It was fine, no slipping at all.